Timothy M. Pawlik

 Timothy Michael Pawlik is an American surgical oncologist.
-He is Chair of the Department of Surgery and the Urban Meyer III and Shelley Meyer Chair for Cancer Research at The Ohio State University and Surgeon-in-Chief at The Ohio State University Wexner Medical Center.
+He is the Chair of the Department of Surgery and the Urban Meyer III and Shelley Meyer Chair for Cancer Research at Ohio State University and Surgeon-in-Chief at the Ohio State University Wexner Medical Center.

 Early life and education

 Pawlik was born in Methuen, Massachusetts to parents Michael and Carmen.
 While growing up in Lawrence, Massachusetts, he attended St. John's Preparatory School.
-He has claimed to have inherited his mother’s perfectionism and his father’s strong work ethic.

 After earning his BSc, he went on to earn both a Medical Degree and a Masters of Public Health.
 During his General Surgery Residency, he also earned his Masters of Theological Studies, with an area of concentration in Bioethics and a Certificate in Science and Religion: Religion and Bioethics.
-Explaining his interest in theology, Pawlik says his time spent at the divinity schools has helped him improve his interaction with patients, especially those who may be facing "end of life issues".

 Following two years as a surgical oncology research fellow at Massachusetts General Hospital, Pawlik went on to complete a Surgical Oncology Fellowship.
-He says he was drawn to cancer because many of his family members had died from or been diagnosed with cancer at a young age or been found to carry a gene that predisposes them to cancer.
+He was drawn to cancer because cancer runs in his family.

-During subsequent years while working as a surgical oncologist, Pawlik also earned a PhD in Public Health, as well as an Executive MBA.
+During subsequent years while working as a surgical oncologist, Pawlik also earned a Ph.D. in Public Health, as well as an Executive MBA.